IT Contract Negotiation

 To make sure an IT contract fulfills project objectives and reflects the requirements and expectations on both ends, we go through all the terms in advance.

 Usually, the terms are discussed as early as at the presale.
 At this stage, we conduct a series of calls and introductory meetings.
-Thus, we can agree upon the project timeline, scope and plan of work, teams, communication methods, payment terms, guarantees, as well as data security and intellectual property terms.
+Thus, we can agree upon the project timeline, scope and plan of work, IT team augmentation terms, communication methods, payment terms, guarantees, as well as data security and intellectual property terms.
 Thus, we make sure to avoid surprises at the contract negotiation stage and minimize paperwork time for the good of the project.

 Tip 2.
 Put together a complete negotiation team.